C Force Becomes a Gross Exaggeration of Itself

-Audio = Stream from the bar below or download from the blue link.
+Audio = Stream from the arrow or download from the dots.

 AKS/News Items = None

 Summary = See Below

 Diagrams = None

 Jan Cox Talk 121, Aug 16, 1984, runtime 1:54

 Diffusing, disallowing energies to be run through you.
 Becoming a part of D-flow takes energy from This Thing.

 The attempt to not respond to that which we normally would–resist the transmission of that energy.
 It begins to starve the very connections that keep us who we are.
 D-aligned energies transmitter becomes starved when we resist the flow of D.

 3 types of ordinary people (primary running transformers):

 Everyone is hardwired to attract one of these paths.
 It keeps everything going.
 Artist who does something avant-garde is denounced but when recognized and approved of, loses his passion…begins repeating himself.
 All of us in a way are artists –displaying teenage passions…creating our work of art: ourselves.
 When the resistance to the artist has decreased to the point when not a factor then passion (creativity) diminishes.
 Once the resistance is lost the energy production becomes formally repetitive.